Click here for more photos of Asia Minor and Eastern Thrace

 LEFT: Turkish Atrocities at Smyrna, 1922.
 MIDDLE: Villagers of Asia Minor who were driven into the mountains shortly after the Smyrna debacle.
 For three and a half months they lived on grass, roots and similar food, occasionally raiding an olive grove by night.
 Finally two bold members stole a small boat and escaped.
 The whole party is now being fed and clothed by the American Red Cross.
 Icons and other possessions commonly brought, are shown in the picture.
 Date 1922.
 Source: Library of Congress Prints and Photographs Division Washington, D.C.
 20540 USA.
 RIGHT: Deported from their homes.
 Circa June 1915.
 Source: The Tragedy of the Sea of Marmora, p9.

 LEFT: The body of a deceased male along the shores of Phocea, 13 June 1914.
 Photo: Félix Sartiaux.
-MIDDLE: The body of a deceased female.
-In the background Turkish chettes are entering the town.
+RIGHT: The body of a deceased female.
+In the background Turkish çetes are entering the town.
 13 June 1914.
 Photo: Félix Sartiaux.
-RIGHT: A massacred Boy Scout, Aydin 1919.

 LEFT: Refugees after the Smyrna fire, 1922.
 Photo: Albert Kahn photographers.
 MIDDLE: Greek refugees at Aleppo, Syria.
 Source: Library of Congress.
 RIGHT: Massacred Greeks in western Anatolia laid out on stretchers.
 Photo: Evangelos Pappas (military photographer).